Jimmicorey/my-baby-log-app/README.md

 ## Screenshots

 ### Homepage...
-From here you have the option of navigating to 1 of 3 pages: 'Feed Baby', 'Change Diaper', 'Bath Time'.
+From here you have the option of navigating to 1 of 3 pages: **'Feed Baby', 'Change Diaper', 'Bath Time'**.

-A nice feature to note is that you can see at a glance on this page how much time has passed since you last logged a feeding of baby.
+A nice feature to note is that you can see **at a glance** on this page **how much time has passed** since you last logged a feeding of baby.

 ![Screenshot](https://github.com/Jimmicorey/my-baby-log-app/blob/master/screenshots/mobile_screen_homepage.png)